Hypertension means raised blood pressure

 Primary hypertension describes high blood pressure that has no obvious cause.
 There are a number of factors that can increase the risk of developing high blood pressure:

-Secondary hypertension concerns high blood pressure produced by identifiable causes (for example, an abnormal production of hormones from the adrenal glands).
+Secondary hypertension is high blood pressure produced by identifiable causes (for example, an abnormal production of hormones from the adrenal glands).
 Only a small number of patients suffer from this kind of hypertension.
 Once the cause is found and treated correctly, blood pressure should return to normal.